apnordin/Dark-Patterns/README.md

 # Dark Patterns

-This application was deployed using Heroku and can be found [here](https://dark-patterns-324.herokuapp.com/).
+This application was deployed using Heroku.
+It can be found [here](https://dark-patterns-324.herokuapp.com/).

 ## The Goal